 Headquartered in Weatherford, Texas (25 miles west of Fort Worth), Texas Bank Financial’s primary market area is North Central Texas, but the Kasasa Cash Checking and Kasasa Saver accounts are available to all Texas residents, 18 years or older, who have a valid Social Security number.

-Texas Bank Financial is a relatively young bank, having celebrated its 20th anniversary this year.
+Texas Bank Financial is a young bank: its 22nd anniversary is only months away.
 Originally known as The Bank, it was established in 1999 by local Parker County business people who “pooled their resources and expertise to create a community bank.”
-Rebranded as Texas Bank Financial in 2012, it’s currently the 150th largest bank in Texas, with assets in excess of $420 million.
+Rebranded as Texas Bank Financial in 2012, it’s currently the 142nd largest bank in Texas, with assets in excess of $447 million.

 How the Kasasa Cash Checking Compares

-When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available in Texas and have qualifying balance caps of at least $50k, Texas Bank Financial’s Kasasa Cash Checking APY shares the top spot with TAB Bank’s Kasasa Cash Checking APY.
+When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available to all Texas residents and have qualifying balance caps of at least $50k, Texas Bank Financial’s Kasasa Cash Checking APY currently ranks first.

 To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.